-Lesson Title: Modal Verbs (shall, should, ought, must) Theme: Grammar Lesson Number: L3-L056 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Define modal verbs and demonstrate understanding of their function in a sentence.
-Identify modal verbs in sentences.
-Write sentences using appropriate vocabulary and modal verbs.
-'What Should activity on the board entences from the Amina Be Doing?' d (see end of lesson). e activity sentences on of lesson).
+Lesson Title: Modal Verbs (shall, Theme: Grammar should, ought, must) Lesson Number: L3-L056 Class: SSS 3 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 1.
+Write the sentences from the will be able to: 'What Should Amina Be Doing?'
+Define modal verbs and demonstrate activity on the board (see end of lesson). understanding of their function in a understanding of their function in a 2.
+Write the practice activity sentences sentence. the board (see end of lesson).
+2. Identify modal verbs in sentences.
+3. Write sentences using appropriate vocabulary and modal verbs.